 How to file.

 Electronic Filing requirement.
 A PFFI, a RDC FFI, Reporting Model 2 FFI, or a withholding agent that is a financial institution is required to file Form 8966 electronically unless it has requested and received a waiver of the electronic filing requirement from the IRS for filing this form.
 See Regulations section 301.1474-1(a).
 An application for a waiver must be made pursuant [add procedures to obtain a hardship waiver].
-For a withholding agent other than a participating FFI, QI, WP, or WT, to receive a hardship waiver from the required filing of Form 8966 electronically, submit Form 8508, Request for Waiver From Filing Information Returns Electronically.
+For a withholding agent other than a participating FFI, QI, WP, or WT, to receive a hardship waiver from the required filing of Form 8966 electronically, submit Form 8508, “Request for Waiver From Filing Information Returns Electronically”.
 Waiver requests should be filed at least 45 days before the due date of the returns.
 See Form 8508 for more information.

 A withholding agent that is not a financial institution is required to file Form 8966 electronically only if it files 250 or more returns for the year.